 The area of hypoxia in Long Island Sound refers to the number of square miles in which dissolved oxygen concentrations were less than 3 mg/L over the course of a single year.
 Hypoxia is most common during summer months when waters are stratified (preventing mixing of oxygen from the surface to the bottom) and temperatures are higher (so less oxygen can be dissolved in the water).
 The area of hypoxia is calculated from measurements taken every other week during summer months as part of the Long Island Sound Study Water Quality monitoring program by the Connecticut Department of Energy and Environmental Protection.

-The five-year rolling average (2015-2019) of hypoxia is 89 square miles compared to an average of 208 square miles from 1987-2000, a 57 percent reduction (see extent of Hypoxia ecosystem target).
-The hypoxic area also has declined by 63 percent from the peak five-year period (1992-1996), which was 240 square miles.
+The five-year rolling average (2019-2023) of hypoxia is 83 square miles compared to an average of 208 square miles from 1987-1999, a 61 percent reduction (see extent of Hypoxia ecosystem target).
 Based on the last 20 years of interannual variability, a 28 percent reduction is necessary to achieve a measurable reduction (see data note).
 Further reductions in the area of hypoxia are needed in order to fully attain water quality standards for dissolved oxygen.

-Anoxia covering 1 square mile was detected in the Long Island Sound water quality monitoring program in the western Sound for the first time since 2012 when it affected 18 square miles.
-While the overall average area of anoxia is 11 square miles from 1991-2019, the variability in area of anoxia from year to year can be quite high.
-No anoxia was detected in the Sound during 14 of the last 27 years, but the area affected by anoxia has been as high as 61.7 square miles (in 2003).
+In 2021, Anoxia covered eight square miles.
+The average for the entire times from 1991-2021 is 10 squre miles.
+The variability in area of anoxia from year to year can be quite high.
+No anoxia was detected in the Sound during 16 of the last 31 years, but the area affected by anoxia has been as high as 61.7 square miles (in 2003).
 Other monitoring programs by the Interstate Environmental Commission and the Long Island Sound Integrated Coastal Observing System that monitor western Long Island Sound more intensively have found more frequent anoxia in this area.